 It is called Nicola Lee Limited.
-It’s a new Barbican estate agency which I have set up with my sister, Lindsay.
+It’s a Barbican estate agency which I have set up with my sister, Lindsay.

 Q: How long have you personally been involved as a Barbican estate agent?

 Since about 1997.
-So I have over 20 years' experience as a Barbican estate agent.
+So I have 27 years' experience as a Barbican estate agent.
 But my Barbican connection goes back much further than that, to when I was seven.
 I went to Bousfield Primary School in Chelsea, which was designed by Chamberlin Powell & Bon.
 There are bits of the Golden Lane Estate which still remind me of my school days!

 Q: How about Lindsay?